doc. Roman Horváth Ph.D., ČSOB Corporate Chair

 According to the RePEc rankings:

-I rank among top 6% academic economists in Europe
+I also rank among top 2% academic economists in the World based on the data from last 10 years.

 Principal Investigator – Quantitative Modelling of Monetary and Fiscal Policies after the Crisis research grant, Grant Agency of the Czech Republic, 2012-2014